 We do not use the body to get into the pose, we use the pose to get into the body.
 How we practice is much more important than what we practice.
 Too often, yoga students force themselves into contorted positions with no regard for whether what they are doing is helping them or hurting them.
 Their egos are in control, and the ego wants to look good in front of others.
 Yoga was never a competitive sport: it is an inward practice designed to build awareness, non-attachment, equanimity, and contentment.
 Practiced correctly, yoga can provide all the physiological benefits while offering the deep inner calm and insights treasured by the yogis of old.
 We simply have to practice mindfully, with attention and intention.
 Above all, practice in a relaxed manner.
 Do the best you can, and just be present what arises.

 The pose is working if you can feel the body being stretched, squeezed, or twisted.
-You don't need to go any futher.
-Going futher is a sign of EGO, staying where you are is embracing yin.
+You don't need to go any further.
+Going further is a sign of EGO, staying where you are is embracing yin.

 Yin yoga is not meant to be comfortable; it will take you well outside your comfort zone.
 Much of the benefits of the practice will come from staying in this zone of discomfort, despite the mind's urgent pleas to leave.
 As long as we not experiencing pain, we remain.
-Pain is always one way ticket out of the pose.
+Pain is always a one-way ticket out of the pose.
 Acceptance is the essence of yin.

 The second principle is stillness.